apache/druid/docs/tutorials/tutorial-extern.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This tutorial demonstrates how to use the [EXTERN](../multi-stage-query/reference.md#extern-function) function Apache Druid&circledR; to export data.
+This tutorial demonstrates how to use the Apache Druid&circledR; SQL [EXTERN](../multi-stage-query/reference.md#extern-function) function to export data.

 ## Prerequisites

 Before you follow the steps in this tutorial, download Druid as described in the [Local quickstart](index.md).
-Do not start Druid, you'll do that as part of the tutorial.
+Don't start Druid, you'll do that as part of the tutorial.

 You should be familiar with ingesting and querying data in Druid.
 If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

 ## Export query results to the local file system

-This example demonstrates how to configure Druid to export to the local file system.
+This example demonstrates how to configure Druid to export data to the local file system.
-It is OK to learn about EXTERN syntax for exporting data.
-It is not suitable for production scenarios.
+While you can use this approach to learn about EXTERN syntax for exporting data, it's not suitable for production scenarios.

 ### Configure Druid local export directory

 The following commands set the base path for the Druid exports to `/tmp/druid/`.
-If the account running Druid does not have access to `/tmp/druid/`, change the path.
+If the account running Druid doesn't have access to `/tmp/druid/`, change the path.
 For example: `/Users/Example/druid`.
 If you change the path in this step, use the updated path in all subsequent steps.